seapath/svtrace-ansible/README.md

-# Seapath performance tool
+# svtrace-ansible

-Seapath performance tool is a tool used to evaluate the performance of a Seapath standalone infrastructure.
+svtrace-ansible is a tool used to evaluate the performance of a Seapath standalone infrastructure.

 ## Table of Contents